-There’s a few different types of ISA available, so if you’ve promised yourself that 2020 is the year you finally get your finances in order and try saving, it makes sense to make the most of your money by understanding which type of savings account is best for you.
+There’s a few different types of ISA available, so if you’ve promised yourself that this is the year you finally get your finances in order and try saving, it makes sense to make the most of your money by understanding which type of savings account is best for you.

 If you’ve not yet decided that an ISA is the right type of account for you, take a look at the 9 most important ISA questions you need to ask first, so you can decide if it’s a step in the right direction on your savings journey.